RahulSandhu/butterfly-network/README.md

   (Josiah Wang, Katja Markert, and Mark Everingham) — _Also available via [SNAP](https://snap.stanford.edu/biodata/datasets/10029/10029-SS-Butterfly.html) and [Zenodo](https://zenodo.org/records/7558895)_
-- Developed as part of the Complex Networks course of the Master in Health Data Science at Universitat Rovira i Virgili (URV)
+- Developed as part of the Complex Networks course in the Master in Health Data Science program at Universitat Rovira i Virgili (URV)

 </div>